bucs240/program1-template/README.md

 _Replace anything surrounded by the `< >` symbols._

-## SUMMARY:
+## SUMMARY

 Team Members: <team member names>

 < Provide a short description of your program's functionality.
 No more than a couple sentences. >

 ## GRACE DAYS
 Grace days used for this assignment: < # >

 Grace days remaining: < # >/5

-## KNOWN BUGS AND INCOMPLETE PARTS:
+## KNOWN BUGS AND INCOMPLETE PARTS
  < What parts of the project you were not able to complete >

-## REFERENCES:
+## REFERENCES
  < List any outside resources used >

-## MISCELLANEOUS COMMENTS:
+## MISCELLANEOUS COMMENTS
  < Anything you would like the grader to know >